 The four murals selected by Wilson for Wall + Response exemplify successful collaborations between artists and larger organizing forces to create public works and messaging that represent this collective effort.

-Justice For Luís D. Góngora Pat (2018) by Marina Perez-Wong and Elaine Chu, working with the Gongora Pat family and Justice4Luis, is a memorial to Luís Demetrio Góngora Pat, a 46-year-old man from the Mayan village of Teabo, in the Mexican province of Yucatán.
+Justice For Luís D. Góngora Pat (2018) by Marina Perez-Wong and Elaine Chu, working with the Gongora Pat family and Justice4Luis, is a memorial to Luís Demetrio Góngora Pat, a 46-year-old man – a father, husband, son, brother, and friend to many – from the Mayan village of Teabo, in the Mexican province of Yucatán.
 Góngora Pat was killed by two San Francisco police officers in an act of police brutality on April 7, 2016 at the encampment he was living on Shotwell Street following an eviction.
 Perez-Wong and Chu presented the mural to Luís’ family and their supporters in an emotional ceremony on the two-year anniversary of his death.
 The Justice4Luís campaign has continued its work towards justice and restoration in the name of Luis Góngora Pat through their advocacy and organizing efforts.

-We Want Respect, Freedom, Land, Housing, Justice, Peace, Bread (2011) by Emory Douglas/Black Panther Party / remix by CUBA D8, MACE reflects the legacy of the Black Panthers and their core work towards social, political, racial, economic, and food justice.
+What We Want!
+(2011) by Emory Douglas/Black Panther Party / remix by CUBA D8, MACE reflects the legacy of the Black Panthers and their core work towards social, political, racial, economic, and food justice.
 The mural, based on a design by Emory Douglas with elements from the Black Panther Party’s Ten-Point Program is a remix painted by graffiti artists CUBA (Clarence Robbs), D8 (David Petrelli), and MACE (Alex Douhovnikoff).
 The artists ensure the work is maintained and periodically add messaging based on critical needs of the moment.
 These gestures of care and thoughtfulness reflect the intent of the original work and support the ongoing movement to secure the demands stated in What We Want Now!.

 Based on the walls selected, poet Maw Shein Win has invited Bay Area poets whose practice includes social and political community engagement.
 Win considered poets with diverse voices whose work speaks to the issues addressed in the murals: police brutality, societal inequities, affordable housing, and resilience in the face of injustice.
 Their poems honor not only the intent but also the lives depicted in the murals.